agentbellnorm/nltk-wrapper/README.md

 document = Doc(body_string)
 ```

-and easily compiles a breakdown of the body of the text that is outputted as a textfile `breakdown.txt`
+and easily compiles a summary containing sentiment of the body of the text that is outputted as a textfile `breakdown.txt`
 ```
 document.breakdown()
 ```

-The wrapper is also able to perform trivial sentiment analysis by counting the number of positive and negative words.

-Based on NLTK and dictionaries from the Harvard Inquirer.
+The wrapper performs trivial sentiment analysis by counting the number of positive and negative words from the Harvard Inquirer.

 Requires Python 3 and the Natural Language ToolKit.